Under Hockey Canada rules, body checking is not allowed at any level within SWAT.

 Hockey Canada Rule 6.2(b) states the following:

-Hockey Alberta provides a Frequently Asked Questions document regarding the introduction of body checking to the game at U15.
-Please consult that document for more information.
+For more information, please review Hockey Alberta's Frequently Asked Questions document about the introduction of body checking to the game at U-15.